willothy/goose/README.md

 - Preemptive, multicore scheduler (main goal, I want to learn about this)
 - Userland processes
 - Basic network stack (maybe a web server if I am lucky)
+- TUI environment with builtin multiplexer
+  - Vim bindings EVERYWHERE.
+Maybe I won't even support mouse at all.
+  - If I am able to get GUI, then build the GUI around the terminal.
+    Like tmux but you can have splits be GUI windows OR builtin terminals.

 ## About